Last Updated on February 15, 2022 by Real Men Sow

-Cavolo Nero is an Italian leafy green and used widely in many staple Italian meals.
+Cavolo Nero is an Italian leafy green and is used widely in many staple Italian meals.
 Up until this year, I’d never heard of it – probably largely due to the veg not being particularly readily available in the UK.
 Cavolo Nero is very similar to kale, another vegetable I adore, and it shares many of the qualities that make kale so awesome to grow.

 Cavolo Nero is Hardy and Dependable

 The plant is extremely hardy and will last through the worst that most British winters can throw at it.
-That means that when the plot is bare, Cavolo Nero is there, still providing fresh greens for the dinner table
+That means that when the plot is bare, Cavolo Nero is there, still providing fresh greens for the dinner table.

 Tastier than Kale

 The best thing about Cavolo Nero is the slight sweetness of the leaves.
 During winter, they’re a welcome contrast to the other wintery greens available, like cabbage and kale.
 I was genuinely surprised by the delicious taste when I tucked into my first leaves.

 In Italy, Cavolo Nero gets used in all sorts of meals, from soups to salads, and also as a complement for meat and fish dishes.
 We’ve put the leaves in stir-fries, this warming Thai chicken noodle soup, and simply boiled them to go with a meal.

 Health Benefits of Cavolo Nero

 Cavolo Nero contains vitamins B, K, A and C, fibre, calcium, and iron.
 I’m not entirely sure what they all do, but I’m told its all good for you…

 I’ll happily admit I’m a function over appearance kind of growing guy, but I can appreciate attractive veg when I see one.
 Cavolo Nero is definitely a looker, with its deep green, crumbly leaves.
 I’d even go as far as saying that a plant like this wouldn’t look out of place in a decorated bed.